Easy Pickled Onion (5-Minute Recipe)

 • Cool and store: Give your onions a moment to relax at room temperature, then tuck them into the fridge for their flavor infusion.

-• Patience is key: Wait at least an hour, but for the best punch of flavor, let those onions soak overnight.
+• Patience is key: Wait at least 15 mins, but for the best punch of flavor, let those onions soak in the fridge for 1 hour or even overnight.
 Your taste buds will thank you later.

 Final Notes, Tips and Food Science Secrets